-25. Pacific Gas and Electric Company shall implement the terms of the legacy solar Time-of-Use settlements as soon as practicable following the issuance of a final Commission decision in this proceeding.

-26. Pacific Gas and Electric Company must make a proposal for a fully automated dimmable streetlight billing system and a rate design to give effect to it in its next General Rate Case Phase II application.

-27. Pacific Gas and Electric Company shall implement the streetlight rate design settlement as soon as practicable following the issuance of a final Commission decision in this proceeding.

-28. Pacific Gas and Electric Company shall file an advice letter making proposed changes to Electric Rules 22 and 23, as outlined in the petition to modify Decision 18-01-013, no later than 30 days after the issuance of this decision.

-29. Pacific Gas and Electric Company (PG&E) must create an Option S rate for A-10, E-19, and E-20 customers with the following characteristics: PG&E must use the same technology eligibility language as it uses for the A-1 STORE rate.
+- 28. Pacific Gas and Electric Company shall implement the terms of the legacy solar Time-of-Use settlements as soon as practicable following the issuance of a final Commission decision in this proceeding. - 29.
+Pacific Gas and Electric Company must make a proposal for a fully automated dimmable streetlight billing system and a rate design to give effect to it in its next General Rate Case Phase II application. - 30.
+Pacific Gas and Electric Company shall implement the streetlight rate design settlement as soon as practicable following the issuance of a final Commission decision in this proceeding. - 31.
+Pacific Gas and Electric Company shall file an advice letter making proposed changes to Electric Rules 22 and 23, as outlined in the petition to modify Decision 18-01-013, no later than 30 days after the issuance of this decision. - 32.
+Pacific Gas and Electric Company (PG&E) must create an Option S rate for E-19V, E-19, and E-20 customers with the following characteristics: PG&E must use the same technology eligibility language as it uses for the A-1 STORE rate.
 An eligible energy storage system must have a rated capacity in watts which is at least 10% of the customer's peak demand over the previous 12 months.
 The Option S tariff sheet shall include a method for calculating rated capacity that mirrors the existing calculation from the Self-Generation Incentive Program Handbook.
 PG&E shall begin the design of the Option S rate by making it identical to the Option R rate available to the customer.
-For A-10 customers that do not have an Option R rate available, PG&E must construct an Option R rate for those customers that mirrors the rules for Option R customers on E-19 and E-20, with the addition of daily distribution demand charges as described below.
-After duplicating the Option R rate design, 80% of the revenue that would otherwise be collected from an Option R A-10, E-19, or E-20 customers by non-coincident distribution demand charges shall be collected instead through daily demand charges assessed during the peak period only (4 p.m. to 9 p.m. for medium and large light and power customers) for customers on Option S. After duplicating the Option R rate design, 20% of the revenue that would otherwise be collected from Option R A-10, E-19, or E-20 customers by non-coincident distribution demand charges shall be collected through a non-coincident distribution demand charge for customers on Option S, except that no distribution demand charges may be assessed between 9 a.m. and 2 p.m. each day.
-Option S shall collect all distribution demand charge revenue through daily demand charges for participating A-10, E-19, and E-20 customers.
+After duplicating the Option R rate design, 80% of the revenue that would otherwise be collected from an Option R E-19V, E-19, or E-20 customers by non-coincident distribution demand charges shall be collected instead through daily demand charges assessed during the peak period only (4 p.m. to 9 p.m. for medium and large light and power customers) for customers on Option S. After duplicating the Option R rate design, 20% of the revenue that would otherwise be collected from Option R E-19V, E-19, or E-20 customers by non-coincident distribution demand charges shall be collected through a non-coincident distribution demand charge for customers on Option S, except that no distribution demand charges may be assessed between 9:00 a.m. and 2:00 p.m. each day.
+Option S shall collect all distribution demand charge revenue through daily demand charges for participating E-19V, E-19, and E-20 customers.
 In other words, all existing Option R monthly peak demand charges shall be converted to daily peak distribution demand charges for Option S customers.
 And all existing Option R monthly part-peak demand charges shall be converted to daily part-peak distribution demand charges for Option S customers.
 The daily demand charge price for Option S customers shall not vary throughout a given month (i.e., it must be a constant \$/kilowatt/day during the month).